 This is another form of possessive behavior, through which, again, one of the partners gains dominance through the codependency and the weakness of the other partner.

 One of the partners prefers to ‘hold tight’ the power in the relationship, they prefer the other when they’re weak, and not in much control of anything.

-manipulate (someone) by psychological means into questioning their own sanity
+manipulate (someone) by psychological means into questioning their sanity

-Gaslighting is one of the most dangerous and harming practices in a toxic relationship, which might as well be considered as abusive:
+Gaslighting is one of the most dangerous and harmful practices in a toxic relationship, which might as well be considered abusive:

 - One partner is highly affecting the other’s mental state in a negative consistent manner through making them question reality, consistently denying the things they’ve said and done.

 - Some of the things toxic partners say (with intention of gaslighting) are: “I don’t know what you’re talking about.”, “You’re just imagining things.”, “It just happened in your imagination, what are you talking about?!”

 You must be aware of the warning signs and words because one is often gaslighted without knowing they’re being so.

 7. Unhealthy communication – Dishonesty and lies